Blue Jays beat Orioles 8-7 in 10th after blowing 4-run lead

 TRAINER’S ROOM

-Blue Jays: SS Bo Bichette received a second opinion on his ailing right knee, which was confirmed to be a sprain, manager Charlie Montoyo said.
+Blue Jays: SS Bo Bichette received a second opinion on his ailing right knee, which was confirmed to be a sprain, Montoyo said.
 There is no timetable for his return. … 1B Rowdy Tellez was given the day off after getting hit in the head during a collision at first base Monday.

 Orioles: SS José Iglesias (left quadriceps strain) was placed on the 10-day injured list.
-He has been playing through the injury for weeks, and manager Brandon Hyde decided it was time to take action.
+He has been playing through the injury for weeks, and Hyde decided it was time to take action.
 “We just felt like giving him some extra days would be beneficial to him and us the rest of the season,” Hyde said.
 Iglesias is batting .400 but has been serving mostly as the designated hitter, starting only two games at SS in August. … Reliever Hunter Harvey (right forearm strain) should be back by the end of the month, Hyde said.

 UP NEXT